Jay0494/Chinooks-customer-churn-data-analysis-with-Powerbi-/README.md

 5. **Regular Review and Adaptation:**
    - Set up a regular review process to assess the effectiveness of implemented strategies and make necessary adjustments based on new data and feedback.

-By addressing these areas, the company can enhance customer retention, optimize sales strategies, and improve overall performance.